vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 - Do not specify the same port group as the bridge network for multiple VCHs.
 Sharing a port group between VCHs might result in multiple container VMs being assigned the same IP address.
 - Do not use the bridge network port group as the target for any of the other `vic-machine create` networking options.
 - If you intend to use the `--ops-user` option to use different user accounts for deployment and operation of the VCH, you must place the bridge network port group in a network folder that has the `Read-Only` role with propagation enabled.
-For more information about the requirements when using `--ops-user`, see [Use Different User Accounts for VCH Deployment and Operation](set_up_ops_user.md).
+For more information about the requirements when using `--ops-user`, see [Configure Operations User](set_up_ops_user.md).

 **Usage**:
 <pre>--bridge-network <i>port_group_name</i></pre>